William II of England: Sexuality

 William never took a wife or a mistress, nor fathered any children.
 As a bachelor king without an heir, William would have been pressed to take a wife and would have had numerous proposals for marriage.
 Several alternative explanations for this have emerged.
 He may have taken a vow of chastity or celibacy.
 He may have used the promise of potential marriage as a lever to make alliances.
 He may not have wanted a powerful woman in his court: his father was regularly at odds with his mother.
-Some have suggested that William may have been homosexual, although this would appear to be at odds with chroniclers who state that William took female lovers, and the fact that monarchs who were rumored to have taken same-sex lovers, like Edward II, were known to marry for political reasons.
+Some have suggested that William may have been homosexual, although this would appear to be at odds with chroniclers who state that William took female lovers, and the fact that monarchs who were rumoured to have taken same-sex lovers, like Edward II, were known to marry for political reasons.

 Contemporaries of William raised concerns about a court dominated by homosexuality and effeminacy, epitomised more through seemingly "luxurious" attire and unusual footwear than with sexual practices.
 Citing the traditions of Wilton Abbey in the 1140s, Herman of Tournai writes that the abbess had ordered the Scottish princess Edith (later Matilda, wife of Henry) to become a nun in order to protect her from the lust of William, which angered Edith's father because of the effect it might have on her prospects of marriage.
 The historian Emma Mason has noted that while during his reign William was never openly accused of homosexuality, in the decades after his death numerous medieval writers spoke of this and a few began to describe him as a "sodomite".
 Modern historians cannot state with certainty whether William was homosexual.

 Barlow states that the Welsh chronicles claim that Henry was able to succeed to the throne because his brother had made use of concubines and thus died childless, although no illegitimate offspring are named.
 Barlow also allows that William may have been sterile.
 Noting that no "favourites" were identified, and that William's "baronial friends and companions were mostly married men", despite having concluded that the chroniclers were "hostile and biased witnesses", Barlow considers that "there seems no reason why they should have invented this particular charge" (of homosexuality) and states "On the whole the evidence points to the king's bisexuality".